Skip to main content

 1. Build the initial version of the application from the last commit on the main branch.
 This version is generated from the provided template.

-2. Set up a CD Pipeline to enable continuous delivery to the development environment.
+2. Set up a deployment flow to enable continuous delivery to the development environment.

 3. Deploy the initial version of the application to the development environment.